This text is translated into Russian by google automatic human level neural machine.

-- One hectare of agriculture can not be lifted.
-In pre-revolutionary times, 15 acres (or 15 hectares) was considered a poverty level.
-Hence, it is necessary to allocate the land not for one hectare, but on the basis of whether a person will engage in agriculture or not.
-The program to provide land to large families in several regions has failed, because the land-that is, and no kindergartens, schools, or hospitals - no infrastructure nearby.
-This is the Far East, where there are huge distances, everything must be thought through.
+- You cannot raise agriculture on one hectare.
+In pre-revolutionary times, 15 dessiatines (or 15 hectares) were considered the level of poverty.
+This means that it is necessary to allocate land not for one hectare, but on the basis of whether a person will be engaged in agriculture or not.
+The program to provide land to large families in a number of regions has failed, because there is land, and there are no kindergartens, no schools, no hospitals - there is no infrastructure nearby.
+This is the Far East, where there are huge distances, here you need to think over everything.
 And on one hectare along the river, where there will be forest and mountains, what will we build?

 - In Russia, two concepts of demographic development have been developed.
 Are there any programs within their framework that are put into practice?

 - The concept of demographic development of Russia until 2015, in the development of which I participated, was approved in 2001 year.
 It was preceded by scientific study, the concept was approved, but it did not reach concrete programs.

 - In general, how does the Far East look at the Russian background?

 - The Far East lags behind a bit: continuing, although small, but the outflow of residents.
 Yes, and life expectancy there remains on 2-3 year lower than the national average.
 If in Russia it is slightly higher than 70 years, then in the Far East - 68.

 - What is needed today to breathe new life into the Far Eastern territories?